Singapore Compliance Calendar 2026: Every Filing Deadline SMEs Must Know

 FYE: 31 March 2026

-- Late ECI filing: No specific late filing penalty, but IRAS may issue an estimated Notice of Assessment (NOA) which may overstate your tax liability
+- Late ECI: no specific penalty, but IRAS may issue an overestimated Notice of Assessment

-- Late corporate tax return: S$200 initially, increasing if the return remains outstanding.
-IRAS may issue summons
+- Late tax return: S$200 initially, increasing.
+IRAS may issue summons.

 - Late contributions: 1.5% interest per month (18% per year)

-- Failure to register: Penalty of 10% of the GST due, plus the full GST amount
+- Failure to register: 10% penalty on GST due, plus the full amount

 2026 Regulatory Changes to Watch